 - A. The daily hours of work for full-time employees are expected to be eight hours and shall include a minimum of sixty (60) minutes duty-free (of which 30 minutes are continuous), daily preparation time and a minimum of thirty (30) minutes continuous, duty-free lunch period.
-If a teacher is asked to substitute during his/her preparation period, the teacher will receive prorated substitute pay. - B. The District agrees to allow employees of the Kuna School District, once a month, to hold a KEA meeting on the school premises during the last thirty (30) minutes of the employee's regular duty day. - C. The school year for employees shall be 185 days with pay including: - 172 Student Contact Days - 6 Scheduled Professional Development/Work Days - Employee is responsible to make-up the information if professional development day is missed - 1 Comp.
+If a teacher is asked to substitute during his/her preparation period, the teacher will receive prorated substitute pay or if 2 teachers or more are asked to split a class, they will also split substitute pay.
+Time off (comp time) is not a legal option. - B. The District agrees to allow employees of the Kuna School District, once a month, to hold a Kuna Education Association (KEA) meeting on the school premises during the last thirty (30) minutes of the employee's regular duty day. - C. The school year for employees shall be 185 days with pay including: - 172 Student Contact Days - 6 Scheduled Professional Development/Work Days - Employee is responsible to make-up the information if professional development day is missed - 1 Comp.
 Day Exchange for Parent/Teacher Conference - 6 Holidays - D. It is expected that teachers and administrators work together to provide reasonable flexibility to the daily hours to accommodate staff needs. - E. The School Board agrees that employees shall have input into the construction of the school calendar.
-A committee composed of the Superintendent or designee, the building principals, and KEA representatives shall colaborate to create a recommended calendar.
+A committee composed of the Superintendent or designee, the building principals, and KEA representatives shall collaborate to create a recommended calendar.
 The Superintendent or his/her designee, shall chair this committee.
 The building principals and KEA representatives shall be responsible for compiling data relative to the opinions of the employees concerning the calendar.
 The calendar constructed by the committee shall then be presented to the Board for adoption. - F. The District agrees to provide each first year certified employee the option to receive a cash advance of \$1000 prior to their first paycheck to be paid in the August paycheck.
 Subsequent paychecks will be reduced by a prorated rate over 12 months or their next paycheck will be reduced by \$1000.